 Often referred to as equal-loudness contours, the Fletcher Munson Curve is related to physics and the way that the human ear responds to different frequencies.
-Specifically, the Fletcher Munson Curve refers to a graph denoting the correspondence between sound pressure level and frequency.
+The Fletcher Munson Curve denotes the relationship between sound pressure level and frequency.

-Although not as fun as learning a new plug-in or a new DAW it is still an essential part of production you will need to be familiar with in order to get the best from your mixes.
+Although not as fun as learning a new plug-in or a new DAW, it is still an essential part of audio theory that you will need to be familiar with in order to get the best from your mixes.